afstarke/tidalCulvert_datasheet/spreadSheet_workthrough.md

 Numerics (aka Potential Values):
 --------------------------------

-Similar to the characters above, these are assumed to be data values but could in fact be keys.
+Similar to the characters above, these are assumed to be data values but some could in fact be keys.

 ``` r
 numerics <- cells[cells$data_type == "numeric", c("sheet", "address", "numeric")]